bucanero/apollo-ps4/README.md

 4. You will then receive a new string of letters and numbers (example > CN8aubEclS6=) you can then use that with chiaki to use remote play or continue to utilise the offline activated account for savedata management.

-## Getting saves and or managing them
+# Getting saves and or managing them
 There are many ways to download or manage savedata here are some of the easiest ways.
 ## Online database
 The online database is a ever growing collection of save files for PS2, PS3 & PS4 games.
-Users can submit their own save file [https://github.com/bucanero/apollo-saves on their GitHub].
+Users can submit their own save files too.
-# Simply navigate to online database section, select your game, and download to a USB drive or to your internal HDD.
+1. Simply navigate to online database section, select your game, and download to a USB drive or to your internal HDD.
-# Navigate to either USB saves or HDD saves, depending on where you chose to save them.
+2. Navigate to either USB saves or HDD saves, depending on where you chose to save them.
-#* If you selected HDD saves, check to see if they appear in the HDD saves section.
+* If you selected HDD saves, check to see if they appear in the HDD saves section.
-#* If you selected USB saves, navigate to USB Saves and select `Copy save game` to HDD.
+* If you selected USB saves, navigate to USB Saves and select `Copy save game` to HDD.
-# Open your game.
+3. Open your game.

-===Copying saves between multiple profiles===
+## Copying saves between multiple profiles
 This is useful if you have multiple accounts like User1, User2 etc.
-# Simply navigate to HDD saves  `Copy save game` and select to USB.
+1. Simply navigate to HDD saves  `Copy save game` and select to USB.
-# Log in to your secondary profile.
+2. Log in to your secondary profile.
-# Navigate to USB  and select `Copy save game` and select the HDD.
+3. Navigate to USB  and select `Copy save game` and select the HDD.
-# Open your game.
+4. Open your game.

 === Managing your Decrypted save data ===
 You can export and import decrypted savedata by using the option `Copy save game` in Apollo.
 Or the Export/Import Decrypted save files options but they send the data to the internal drive.